 He’s famous around campus for banging on his drums, inviting students to play guitar, holding “Vinyl Parties,” after school and orchestrating a lot of pleasant noise in the 200 wing hallway.
 Unfortunately, due to space issues in the classroom, he was asked to remove his drum kit, but one sole guitar remains.

 Villa encourages people to be creative and takes pride in his homey classroom that serves as a safe space for students to express their artistic individuality.

 An artist himself, Villa plays the guitar in his instrumental metal band Sonoran Desert Toad on the side of his teaching career.
 He takes pride in his artistic versatility but maintains teaching as his first priority.

-“I want to be the teacher that I never had,” said Villa.
+“I want to be the teacher that I never had,” Villa said.
 “Ultimately, I want to have a positive effect on the planet.
-To me, teaching… if you do it right … it can be that.”
+To me, teaching.
+If you do it right, it can be that.”